vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 * Get a quick overview of Visor, and what it does on the [Visor overview](../visor.md) page.
 * See instructions for how to [upgrade your node](../how-to/upgrade-network.md).

-The command to initialise Visor will vary depending on whether you want to use Visor with only a validator node, or with a data node.
+The command to initialise Visor will vary depending on whether you want to use Visor with a validator node or with non-validator connected to a data node.

 Run the initialisation command to generate Visor’s home folder, with a generated home folder structure, to your provided `VISOR_HOME_PATH`: